 You don’t want ads?
 Then it’s fair you pay for the content.

 Time and efforts spent to provide a service we hope you like deserve to be monetized.
-If you think this website doesn’t provide a good value, you are free not to use it, and our relations stops there, since we don’t monetize the digital footprint you left coming in to this website.
+If you think this website doesn’t provide a good value, you are free not to use it, and our relations stops there.
+We don’t sell our user’s data anyway.
 No hard feelings, we will try to be better and welcome you back another time.

 Business models only based on advertising revenue can become dependent on external corporations.
 Business models only based on subscription revenue are vulnerable in pleasing the opinion of their audience.